locustio/locust/docs-md/core_components.md

 - **User**: Base class for all user types
 - **HttpUser**: For HTTP-based testing with Python Requests library
-- **FastHttpUser**: A faster HTTP alternative that uses geventhttpclient under the hood.
+- **FastHttpUser**: A faster HTTP alternative (from `locust.contrib.fasthttp`) that uses geventhttpclient under the hood.
 Provides 5-6x better performance compared to HttpUser but with slightly different API in some edge cases.

 ```python
 class WebsiteUser(HttpUser):